 Putting these results together, we can draw two different conclusions for the low- and moderate-attraction groups.
 Respondents in the former do not report higher levels of incidental exposure than the other groups, and they also report significantly lower levels of overall exposure than the other groups.
 Therefore, the low-attraction groups meet neither of our observational criteria for closing exposure gaps (H2a).
 That said, we have no evidence that exposure gaps between the high- and low-group are attributable to incidental exposure (H2b), specifically, as these groups report roughly the same amount of incidental exposure.
 Thus, for the low-attraction group, incidental exposure does not close or widen the gap in news exposure.

-On the other hand, results tell a different story for the two moderate-attraction groups.
+On the other hand, results for the two moderate-attraction groups tell a different story.
 These groups (and particularly the ‘motivated’ group) report significantly more incidental exposure than either the low- or high-attraction groups, and their reported levels of overall exposure are also relatively close to the high-attraction group.
 For one outcome (the state-like overall exposure variable), the estimated proportions for the high-attraction and moderate—motivated groups are statistically equivalent (between 55% and 60%).
-Therefore, we have evidence that incidental exposure closes (H2a) rather than widens (H2b) exposure gaps, especially the ‘motivated’ group but also, to a lesser extent, the ‘unmotivated’ group.
+Therefore, we have evidence that incidental exposure closes (H2a) rather than widens (H2b) exposure gaps, for the ‘motivated’ group but also, to a lesser extent, the ‘unmotivated’ group.

 Regression Analyses: Engagement

-If incidental exposure closes gaps in engagement with the news, we be able to observe an interaction between attraction and incidental exposure, wherein we should observe fewer differences between the attraction groups among those reporting incidental exposure than we do among those reporting purposeful exposure.
+If incidental exposure closes gaps in engagement with the news, we should be able to observe an interaction between attraction and incidental exposure, wherein there are fewer differences in engagement between the attraction groups among those reporting incidental exposure than we do among those reporting purposeful exposure.
 We tested this prediction on two measures of engagement—the general metric includes low-effort behaviors such as clicking and scanning whereas the high-effort metric isolates behavior that require more effort, such as information seeking and sharing.
 The tests once again rely on weighted linear multilevel models with covariates group-mean centered by frame.
 Results are reported in Table 3.

 For overall engagement, we observe greater differences among the attraction groups among those who report incidental exposure than among those who report purposeful exposure—essentially the opposite of what we would expect if incidental exposure closes engagement gaps.
 The estimated adjusted means can be calculated from the model coefficients in the same manner as before, only this time the calculations include not only the intercept and comparison coefficients, but also the relevant interaction term.
 Using this method, we can compare the group differences between those who report purposeful and incidental exposure.
 Among those reporting purposeful exposure, the difference between the low- and high-attraction groups is 1.82, and the difference between the low-attraction group and its nearest neighbor (moderate—unmotivated) is 0.77.
 Substantially greater differences are reported among those reporting incidental exposure.
 The difference between the low- and high-attraction groups is 3.54, and the difference between the low-attraction group and its nearest neighbor is 2.27.
 These differences are visualized in Figure 5.
 See Table C1 online for a full list of estimated means.